StefanTodoran/test/README.md

 Make sure to manually minify the css file.

 ## TODO
-For some reason, the minifier used in `build.js` is really bad.
-It seems to be fine at doing the javascript and html files, but it somehow makes the css file <strong>bigger??</strong> At some point this needs to be looked at.
+For some reason, the minifier used in `build.js` is unable to pass options to its css minifying dependency, and the documentation is unclear.
+There is a hack fix, but this should be looked at.
+It seems to be encoding background-image properties from css to base64, which is an odd default behavior for a supposed minifier...

-The site still loads in pretty slow, even with the minification, so looking in to something to either remedy that or adding a loader element to cover everything while the images and text are loaded would be a good idea.
+The site still loads in pretty slow, even with the minification, so looking in to cutting some of the image sizes and perhaps some compresion could help.

+Finally, the plant decorations look cool but I want the jungle to feel alive!
+Consider adding some falling leaves and giving the plants some subtle swaying in the wind animations?